Now that we've gushed over all the red carpet beauty at this year's Golden Globe Awards, it's time to check out what went on at the after-parties.

 I love how Jennifer always does these cool '40s twists in her hair.
 It's so unique, and so good with her square-ish face shape.
 Her false lashes are a bit messy, but I can live with them against such poreless, even skin and barely-there makeup.

-Aw, it's too bad Danielle didn't bring us that wicked eyeliner technique that had us all mesmerized before Christmas.
+Aw, it's too bad Danielle didn't bring us that eyeliner technique that had us all mesmerized before Christmas.
 But she still looks pretty here—I especially love that dress!
 However, her foundation seems too dark compared to her neck and chest, and I would exercise caution with the shimmer textures.
 See how her light-reflective blush is drawing attention to every pore?

 What a terrible pair of false lashes.
 I don't understand, Lea!
 Also, is it just me or is her under-eye concealer too yellow—only under one eye?
 At least the rest of her skin looks amazing, and I'm in love with that matte peachy-nude lip colour.
 The centre-parted updo is also neat with the long white drop earrings.